September 13, 2018

 To create a flexible financial analysis tool, Commin designed a Blueprint to hold a standard facility cost/income statement.
 An Unreal Engine Blueprint serves as a container for scripts, actions, and events.
 For Commin, the Blueprint is structured to store and retrieve data on facilities’ financial and operational performance, supplier details, and per-item costing.
 “This is probably an unusual use for a Blueprint, but it fit the bill perfectly,” says Commin.

 The Blueprint reads from Unreal Engine DataTables, which can be populated with real data from facilities, or with theoretical or projected data.
 “With this structure, we can run all kinds of studies,” says Commin.
 “We can populate with real data and compare supplier pricing, or write scripts that generate feasibility models to assess the impact of financial and operational decisions,” he says.

 To round out their use of Unreal Engine, Commin created 3D models of some of their facilities.
 The team uses these models to evaluate the layout of both existing and proposed facilities, with an added bonus - data can be attached to every item from electrical outlets to refrigerators.
 They will then be able review the number of any given item at a facility, compare expenses, and even project costs for a new facility.

-Commin imported the 3D models from 3ds Max using Datasmith, one of the tools included with Unreal Studio.
+Commin imported the 3D models from 3ds Max using Datasmith, one of the tools included with Unreal Engine.
 With models topping 3 million faces, efficiency of import was an important factor.
 “We tried importing with FBX and then with Datasmith, and the speed increased twofold,” says Commin.